Core Architecture & X12/Code Set Standards for Medical Billing & Claim Scrubbing Automation

 Payer-Specific Adjudication & Rule Boundaries

-Generic validation rules fail when confronted with payer-specific adjudication logic.
-Commercial payers, Medicare Administrative Contractors (MACs), and Medicaid MCOs each maintain proprietary edit matrices, frequency limits, and prior authorization requirements.
+Commercial payers, Medicare Administrative Contractors (MACs), and Medicaid MCOs each maintain proprietary edit matrices, frequency limits, and prior authorization requirements that generic validation rules cannot address.
 A scalable architecture externalizes these constraints into a configurable rule engine, allowing clinical and billing teams to update thresholds without redeploying core parsing services.
 The Payer-Specific Rule Boundary Configuration provides the schema for isolating payer logic, enabling dynamic routing based on clearinghouse routing IDs, payer IDs, and plan codes.

 Deterministic Error Handling & Fallback Routing